good2fly/n1-dundie-awards/NOTES.md

 * Add metrics (Micrometer)
 * Add API for managing orgs, events, awards
 * Consider using GraphQL instead of REST, giving the client more flexibility (more relevant for modern, single page or mobile apps)
+* Separate Spring profiles/config for runtime, test, etc.
+* Add Docker Compose file to start up the whole stack for local testing, especially after switching to PostgreSQL and adding Redis

 ## Miscellaneous
 ### Docker